The first few months of an exchange is the hardest hump to get over for an student, and many quit early

 I created a general experience map of an exchange student, to prove where there was need for help, finding it at the beginning of an exchange (right) and later expanding it out (below).

-After determining where the need for help is, I created three personas and wrote of their feelings during events every exchange student faces.
+After determining where the need for help was, I created three personas and wrote of their feelings during events every exchange student faces.
 My personas helped me to visualize my research, with categorizing and determining three different types of people exchanging, and the various feelings and issues of each.

 Existing outside and school services